 Field notes of T.P.
 Robbins' survey of the prison bounds for St. Charles County, May 1825.

 296 folders, 7 cubic feet

 These are the correspondence and research files of a Missouri historian.
 Topics include history, personages, architecture, culture, and folklore, particularly of the Ozarks region of Missouri, but also areas in the central and northern parts of the state.
 The papers include wide-ranging correspondence concerning research into and publication of the 19th century historical writings of Theodore P. Russell of Iron County and Silas C. Turnbo of southwest Missouri.
 The collection also includes a large selection of promotional publications and ephemera associated with late 20th century tourism in Missouri and Arkansas.

-Brief biographies of some of the earliest holders of Spanish land grants in the St. Charles District.
+The collection contains brief biographies of some of the earliest holders of Spanish land grants in the St. Charles District.
 Included are the Boone, Callaway, Howell, Zumwalt, Hays, and Darst families.
-Also a general highway map of St. Charles County, 1965, showing locations of land grants.
+Also included is a general highway map of St. Charles County, 1965, showing locations of land grants.

 One-room Schoolhouse Oral History Project, Records, 2008- (C4051)

 0.9 cubic feet, 33 CDs

 The collection consists of interviews with people who attended or taught at one-room schoolhouses.
 The collection consists of digitally recorded interviews and transcripts of the interviews, photographs, textbooks, as well as some biographical information on the interviewees.